Skip to main content

 2. Hover over the recipient group to which you want to add members, click the vertical ellipses and select Member Management.

-• After selecting the checkboxes, click < to move the members to the Members in this group section.
+• After selecting the checkboxes, click < to move the members to the Members not in this group section.
 This means the members are now removed from the recipient group.

 Clone a Recipient Group